GRV96/repr_rw/README.md

 to `read_reprs` as character strings.

 The imported classes' package or module must be accessible for importation.
-It is already the case for standard and installed packages.
+It is the case for standard and installed packages.
 For classes from other sources, the path to their package's or module's parent directory must be included in list `sys.path`.
 If paths are provided to generator `read_reprs`, it adds them to `sys.path`, performs the imports and removes the added paths from `sys.path`.
-The user can also modify `sys.path` themself and not provide any path.
+If, instead, you modify sys.path out of this generator, you should not provide any path to `read_reprs`.

 However, if a package or module has been imported before `read_reprs` does so, including its parent path in `sys.path` is not required.
 Dictionary